cloudposse/atmos/website/docs/core-concepts/components/component-inheritance.md

 - `base-component-2` is processed first (since it's the first item in the `inherits` list)

-- Then `base-component-1` is processed (since it's the base component for `derived-component-1` which is the second item in the `inherits` list)
+- Then `base-component-1` is processed (since it's the base component for `derived-component-1` which is the second item in the `inherits` list), and it overrides the configuration from `base-component-2`

 - Then `derived-component-1` is processed, and it overrides the configuration from `base-component-2` and `base-component-1`